Ashu1090/InsightStream/README.md

 4. For the backend, obtain the backend files from the provided Google Drive link and set up the Node.js server.
 5. Ensure MongoDB is installed and configured for database management.

-## Contributing

-Contributions to the Real-time News Web App are welcome and encouraged!
-If you have any suggestions, enhancements, or bug fixes, feel free to open an issue or create a pull request.
-Together, let's make the app even better!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Let's stay connected!
-Connect with me on [LinkedIn](https://www.linkedin.com/in/mangesh-yadav-65a437237/) for more updates and collaborations.